 An orientation to the hospital environment and to the basic respiratory care procedures covered in both Core Concepts in Respiratory Care and Fundamentals of Respiratory Care.
 Clinical instruction and supervised practice are provided in the areas of basic patient assessment, infection control, vital signs, charting, oxygen administration, aerosol/humidity therapy, hyperinflation therapy and bronchial hygiene.
-Corequisites: RSTN 2100, RSTN 2100 and RSTN 2231.
+Co-requisites: RSTN 2100, RSTN 2100 and RSTN 2231.
 7 clinical hours per week.
 1 credit hour.
-This course is only available to students who have been accepted into a UMDNJ program.
-For the most current course description visit http://coursecatalog. umdnj.edu/
+This course is only available to students who have been accepted into a Rutgers SHRP program.
+For the most current course description visit http://coursecatalog.shrp.rutgers.edu/